 The Women’s Auxiliary Council (“WAC”) of Nationwide Children’s Hospital shall support the work of the women’s auxiliaries of Nationwide Children’s Hospital and the Nationwide Children’s Hospital Foundation through advocacy, coordination of member auxiliary activities, public awareness, technical assistance, and training.

 Kinder Key serves as an auxiliary of Nationwide Children’s Hospital and is dedicated to providing new hope for young hearts through their support of The Heart Center at Nationwide Children’s.
 Since their inception in 1954, Kinder Key has demonstrated their commitment by raising over $3 million toward the hospital’s mission of providing the highest quality health care to all children regardless of their ability to pay.

-Pleasure Guild, an organization of women committed to raising funds for Nationwide Children’s Hospital, traces its roots to the hospital’s beginnings.
-Pleasure Guild has raised over $4 million to aid in the mission at Nationwide Children’s.
+Butterfly Guild, an organization of women committed to raising funds for Nationwide Children’s Hospital, traces its roots to the hospital’s beginnings.
+Butterfly Guild has raised over $4 million to aid in the mission at Nationwide Children’s.
 In recent years, our contribution has gone to support the Hospice and Palliative Care Program.
 We are committed and honored to support this effort, and these families, during a time of great need.

 Together With Important Goals

 TWIG is groups of women throughout central Ohio who support Nationwide Children’s Hospital through a wide variety of fundraising projects.
 TWIG groups operate independently, as well as participate in larger projects as a whole organization.
 Since their inception, they have raised more than $30 million to support patient care, education and research at Nationwide Children’s Hospital.